trungk18/trungk18.github.io/_posts/2020-05-30-javascript-closure.md

 The reason is that functions in JavaScript form **closures**.

 A <u>closure</u> is a combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-In other words, a closure gives **you access to an outer function’s scope from an inner function**. <u>Even if the outer function has already been invoked.</u>
+In other words, a closure gives **you access to an outer function’s scope from an inner function**. <u>Even if the outer function has already been invoked.</u>.

+In JavaScript, closures are created every time a function is created, at function creation time.

+Whenever you <u>declare a new function</u> and assign it to a variable, you store the function definition, as well as a <u>closure</u>.
+The closure contains all the variables that are in scope at the time of creation of the function.
+It is analogous to a backpack.
+A function definition comes with a little backpack.
+And in its pack it stores all the variables that were in scope at the time that the function definition was created.

 ![What is JavaScript Closure?](https://github.com/trungk18/trungk18.github.io/raw/master/img/blog/javascript-closure-01.png)